PenCue/devprocess/docs/git-branching-model.md

 4. The Production branch will be updated via PR from **int** to **main**

 5. Use Semantic Versioning (https://semver.org/)

+   1. Major only updated on breaking API changes.
+We expect to be on v1 for a long time.
+   2. Minor for features/rework/substantial performance upgrades
+   3. Patch for bugs/non functionals/minor performance fixes

 6. Fix forward